 The biggest red flag for buying a used truck is if it was part of a commercial fleet.

 Since trucks are designed for working, fleet trucks are usually put through the harshest conditions possible, and these vehicles tend to idle frequently, which means that there could be a lot of hours on the engine.

 Unless you’re getting a great deal on the truck, it is best to stay away from commercial or fleet trucks.

 There is a huge market for aftermarket accessories when it comes to trucks, because truck owners love to personalize their rig.

-As a used truck, accessories rarely add value to a price (despite what the seller says), but the hidden danger lies in how things were installed.
+On a used truck, accessories rarely add value to a price (despite what the seller or previous owner says), but the hidden danger lies in how things were installed.
 Looking under the dash, body, and trailer hitch area is usually a good way to get a sense of the quality of work done.
 Too many crimp-style connectors show that the work isn’t that great.

 You can expect that any four-wheel-drive truck has been driven off-road to some extent, but you want to make sure you’re not buying a used truck that has been abused.

 To do this, check out the frame and body mount areas as well as suspension components and tire wear.
 The easiest indication of an abused truck from off-roading is doors that don’t seem to open or close easily and a crooked bed gap.